pathways2learn/DevOpsGitHub/02-VMSS/README.md

 </br>

 ### Part 2: Configure Agent Pool to use VMSS agents
 1) Go to organisation setting/project setting and select Agent Pools.
 Create new agent pool and select 'Azure virtual machine scale set'.
 Select the appropriate subscription and _Authorize_.
-If you have an existing service connection you can choose that from the list instead of the subscription.</br>
+If you have an existing service connection you can choose that from the list instead of the subscription.
+If you are not able to view your vmss then check your your service connection else refer <a href='https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-rm-endpoint?view=azure-devops#insufficient-privileges-to-complete-the-operation'>troubleshoot.</a></br>
 ![image](https://user-images.githubusercontent.com/57246376/153708379-dc3d7938-beb1-4f4e-9252-5c9ad17b98e3.png)
 2) To configure a scale set agent pool, you must have either _Owner_ or _User Access Administrator_ permissions on the selected subscription.
 3) Fill the below parameters and click _Create_: